Regulators approve new Chicago-based options trading floor

 While the majority of options trades are done electronically, floor trading is sometimes preferred for larger, more complex orders, allowing some options trading pits to survive even as most stock and futures trading floors have been phased out.

-There are currently four options trading floors in the United States: NYSE Arca Options in San Francisco, NYSE American Options in New York, Nasdaq PHLX in Philadelphia, and the Chicago Board Options Exchange.
+There are a handful of options trading floors left in the United States, including NYSE Arca Options in San Francisco, NYSE American Options in New York, Nasdaq PHLX in Philadelphia, the Chicago Board Options Exchange, and the Minneapolis Grain Exchange.

-CME Group Inc (CME.O) closed its options pits, where trades in commodities like gold, silver and oil took place face-to-face instead of electronically, last year, following the closure of most of its futures pits in New York and Chicago due to shrinking open-outcry volumes.
+CME Group Inc (CME.O) closed its New York-based energy and metals options pits last year, following the closure of most of its futures pits in New York and Chicago due to shrinking open-outcry volumes.
+CME still offers open-outcry trade in options on agricultural and financial products in Chicago.

 BOX, which is owned by Toronto Stock Exchange operator TMX Group Ltd (X.TO) and eight broker-dealers, had a 2.1 percent market share of options trading last month, according to the Options Clearing Corp.
 The exchange said the floor would help it attract new business.